gitify-app/gitify/README.md

 1. **Download** Gitify for free from [gitify.io][website].
 2. **Install** and launch the app for your platform.
-3. **Authenticate** with your GitHub account, Personal Access Token or OAuth client/secret and start receiving notifications.
+3. **Authenticate** with one or many supported accounts and start receiving notifications.

 #### Homebrew